There is only one thing in life worse than being talked about, and that is not being talked about.

 Poo Pourri’s ad scripts are among some of my favourite copywriting.
 It could be the careful timing and perfect delivery of the gags, or more likely because I’m a 7 year old in a 31 year old’s body.

 What this teaches us: Sometimes it’s best not to pussy-foot around the heart of an issue.
-If it’s something people generally don’t like talking about, is there a way to make a joke about it?
-(Though there are exceptions)From pectoral muscles to pizza rolls: 5 examples of excellent surreal marketing.
-Click To Tweet
+There are naturally exceptions around particularly sensitive topics, but if it’s otherwise something people generally avoid talking about, is there a way to make a joke about it?

 2. Old Spice with Terry Crews